 Over four million people visit Yosemite annually which translates to throngs of people.
 Sure, you can hit up the hot spots early in the day, but what if you yearn for less people?
-It’s time to head over to the Sierra Vista Scenic Byway.
+It’s time to head over to the Sierra Vista Scenic Byway for one of the best California scenic drives.
 Here you’ll find the exact geographical center of California.
-Your eyes will feast on granite domes, glaciated peaks, high mountain meadows & minimal people on the nearly “100-mile” loop.
-Some of the key attractions on the byway are the Nelder Grove, Jones Store, Globe Rock, Mike High Overlook and Mammoth Pool.
+Your eyes will feast on granite domes, glaciated peaks, high mountain meadows, & minimal people on the nearly “100-mile” loop.
+Some of the key attractions on the byway are the Nelder Grove, Jones Store, Globe Rock, Mile High Overlook, and Mammoth Pool.

 June Lake Loop

 Are you looking for a relaxing day trip with scenery resembling the Swiss Alps?
 Then the June Lake Loop is where it’s at.
 The drive is approximately 15 miles filled with dramatic Sierra peaks and alpine vistas containing a chain of gorgeous lakes.
 Grant Lake, Silver Lake, Gull Lake, and June Lake all nestle in a steep, horseshoe shaped canyon.
 You’ll also find world-class road cycling, fishing, hiking, boating, horseback riding, camping, and the town of June Lake.
 It’s a place where you’ll still find family owned businesses such as Ernie’s Tackle and Ski Shop, founded by Ernie Felkins in 1932.
 The June Lake community is low key and more geared towards the natural beauty that exists here.
 For more adventures like this and more, check out the Mammoth Lakes Tour Itineraries guide.